-We also strongly recommend that you take out your travel insurance once you have paid your deposit for the trip, as cover will commence for pre-departure cancellation from the policy issue date.
+We also strongly recommend that you take out your travel insurance once you have paid your deposit as cover will commence for pre-departure cancellation from the policy issue date.
 This will therefore provide cover should you have to cancel your trip for an insured reason such as illness or serious injury.
-We do not refund your monies simply because you failed to take out insurance in sufficient time.
+We do not refund your deposit simply because you failed to take out insurance in sufficient time.

-The Foreign, Commonwealth & Development Office (FCDO) (https://www.gov.uk/foreign-travel-advice) monitors overseas destinations and provides destination travel advice for UK nationals.
+The Foreign, Commonwealth & Developement Office (FCDO) https://www.gov.uk/foreign-travel-advice monitors overseas destinations and provides destination travel advice for UK nationals.
 GlobeBusters monitors the advice from the FCDO and any decisions taken regarding a Tour’s safety and security will use the vast experience of the company’s 17 years of operating as well as the FCDO advice.
-In the interests of your safety and security, changes may be made to your tour based on any FCDO warnings given.
+In the interests of your safety and security, changes may be made to your Tour based on any FCDO warnings given.

 We strongly recommend that you read the information about the country you are planning to visit to be fully informed – each country has a summary and general information as well as advice on safety & security, local laws & customs, entry requirements and health, and road conditions.